rugbyprof/4443-Internet-Programming/Assignment-2.md

 - Run `$ wget http://198.199.107.73/Template-ComingSoon.zip`
 - In a web browser, go to http://your.ip.address/
 - If you see the countdown timer, then success!!

+#### 7. Send me your stuff

+In an email with the subject: "4443 IP Info"

+Send me the following:
+- Ip Address
+- Github username